This page explains how to enable auditing for a database.

 The database must be stopped.
 For more information, see Stop a Database.

-To find the name of the database, use the ConfD job db_list:
+To find the name of the database, use the ConfD job db_list.
+For example:

 To enable auditing, use the ConfD job db_configure and set